thinkst/opencanary/docs/services/windows.rst

 Windows Server
 ================

-The Samba and RDP modules require an extra installation steps.
+The Samba and RDP modules require an extra installation step.
 It's a good idea to consult the `README <https://github.com/thinkst/opencanary>`_ before trying this out.

 Inside ~/.opencanary.conf: